OSHA Training

 Why should you become an OSHA Trained Telehandler Operator?

 A Telehandler is a Class 7 variable reach Rough Terrain Forklift truck with operator training required in accordance with OSHA Regulation 29 CFR 1910.178 – Powered Industrial Trucks and ANSI/ITSDF B56.6 Safety Standard for Rough Terrain Forklifts.
-Being a properly trained and certified operator not only provides you with numerous job opportunities, but it’s also the law.
-It is a violation of federal law for anyone UNDER 18 years of age to operate a Telehandler, or for anyone OVER 18 years of age who is not properly qualified to do so.
-Training and evaluation are required at least once every three years.
-Further, any operator who has been involved in an accident, near miss, or have reports stemming from unsafe operation must be retrained; and any time the operator is assigned to a new type of truck or different work condition must be trained.
+Being a properly trained operator not only provides you with numerous job opportunities, but it’s also the law.
+It is a violation of federal law for anyone UNDER 18 years of age to operate a Telehandler, or for anyone OVER 18 years of age who is not properly trained to do so.
+Training is required at minimum once every three years.
 (OSHA Regulation 29 CFR 1910.178(l)(4)).

 What does USTC offer?